 Mobility-on-demand system (MoD).
-MoD ([21], [4], [29], [23], [26], [31], [20]) is an emerging concept in solving urban transportation problems, such as unbalanced supply-demand rates and traffic congestion.
+MoD ([4, 15, 19-21, 23, 27, 29]) is an emerging concept in solving urban transportation problems, such as unbalanced supply-demand rates and traffic congestion.
 MoD aims to provide transit supplies, such as shuttle/taxi services according to dynamic urban trip demands.
-In [21], authors design a simulation platform to explore the performance of autonomous vehicle based MoD system under various vehicle dispatching models.
-In another work [4], a general mathematical model is proposed, which could make realtime assignment decision in high-capacity ride-sharing system.
+In [20], authors design a simulation platform to explore the performance of autonomous vehicle based MoD system under various vehicle dispatching models.
+In another work [4], a general mathematical model is proposed, which could make real-time assignment decision in high-capacity ride-sharing system.
 This model is designed to handle a large number of passenger demands and dynamically generate optimal assignment solution to urban trip demands.
-In [29] and [23], authors propose two spatial queueing-theoretical models, that capture salient dynamic and stochastic features of customer demand, for Autonomous mobility-on-demand system which has autonomous vehicles in it.
-In [12], [5], [7], [8], the authors envisioned mobility systems with AVs, and analyzed the performance of the system via simulation.
-[24] provides a review of recent studies on investigating the impacts of AVs on travel behaviour and land use.
-Differing from these works with focus on the (ride-sharing) dispatching algorithms for load balancing of vehicles, we employ real world data (rather than simulation) to analyze the underlying trip demand patterns with queuing theory and evaluate design trade-offs and efficiency gains under a unifying SCCS framework.
+In [27] and [21], authors propose two spatial queueing-theoretical models, that capture salient dynamic and stochastic features of customer demand, for Autonomous mobility-on-demand system which has autonomous vehicles in it.

+Differing from these works with focus on the (ride-sharing) dispatching algorithms for load balancing of vehicles, we employ real world data (rather than simulation) to analyze the underlying trip demand patterns and evaluate design trade-offs and efficiency gains under a unifying SCCS framework.

-Urban Computing is a thriving research area which integrates urban sensing, data management and data analytic together as a This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TBDATA.2020.3041263, IEEE Transactions on Big Data unified process to explore, analyze and solve crucial problems related to people's everyday life [16], [19], [25], [10], [17], [28], [18], [9], [27], [30], [14].
-For examples, [16] presents a data-driven optimization framework to deploy charging stations and charging points with the goal of minimizing the seeking and waiting time of electric vehicle drivers.
-[25] develops novel models to predict future crowd flow traffic in subway stations.
-[27] introduces a method to estimate the travel time in a road segment using sparse trajectories data.
-[28] proposes a model to discover urban function zones by exploring latent activity trajectory data.
-In [30], the authors propose a method to diagnose the noises environment in New York city by extracting ubiquitous data over the city.
+Urban Computing is a thriving research area which integrates urban sensing, data management and data analytic together as a unified process to explore, analyze and solve crucial problems related to people's everyday life [5-7, 10, 12-14, 16-18, 22, 24-26, 28].
+For examples, [12] presents a data-driven optimization framework to deploy charging stations and charging points with the goal of minimizing the seeking and waiting time of electric vehicle drivers.
+[22] develops novel models to predict future crowd flow traffic in subway stations.
+[24] introduces a method to estimate the travel time in a road segment using sparse trajectories data.
+[26] proposes a model to discover urban function zones by exploring latent activity trajectory data.
+In [28], the authors propose a method to diagnose the noises environment in New York city by extracting ubiquitous data over the city.
 Differing from these works, in this paper, we propose a future smart cloud commuting system (SCCS) with shared autonomous vehicles, and quantitatively evaluate the feasibility and efficiency gains of SCCS.